carlgogo/exoimaging_challenge/README.md

-## Exoplanets direct imaging data challenge
+## Welcome to the data challenge website

-Website for the exoplanets direct imaging data challenge: https://carlgogo.github.io/exoimaging_challenge/
+This is the Exoplanets direct imaging data challenge [website](https://carlgogo.github.io/exoimaging_challenge/)